· Updated

 | Cost | Free | €5.99/month or €59/year |

-If you just want a place to check your data from another room and share a raw link with a friend, WeatherLink.com is fine.
-It is free and it works.
-You do not need anything else.
+Stick with WeatherLink.com if you just want a place to check your data from another room and occasionally share a raw link with a friend.
+It is free, it already works, and if design, history depth, and extra features do not matter to you, you do not need anything else.

 - You want a real website for your weather station, not a dashboard on someone else's domain.